axibase/atsd/rule-engine/functions-table.md

   jsonToMaps(string s) [map]
 ```

-This function parses the input string `s` into a JSON document and returns a collection of maps containing keys and values from the JSON document.
+Parses input string `s` into a JSON document and returns a collection of maps containing keys and values from the JSON document.

 The collection contains as many maps as there are leaf objects in the JSON document.
 Each map contains keys and values of the leaf object itself as well as keys and values from the parent objects.

-The key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.
+Key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.

-The function attempts to shorten key names by removing a common prefix where appropriate.
+Attempts to shorten key names by removing any common prefix.

 Examples: